 The cheapest fibre broadband deals typically come in at between £23-£25 per month.

 Can I get low-cost fibre broadband?

-Yes you can.
-Fibre packages are offered by pretty much every broadband provider, so they’re very competitively priced.
-If you can get fibre broadband where you are, there are almost certainly cheap options available.
+Yes, you can.
+Pretty much every broadband provider now offers fibre packages, so deals are very competitively priced.
+If you can get fibre broadband where you live, there are almost certainly cheap options available.

-The cheapest fibre options do tend to have the “slowest” speeds available on fibre, but that’s still around 35Mbps and above.
+The cheapest fibre options usually have speeds on the slower end of the scale, but that’s still around 35Mbps and above.
 In other words, fast enough to stream HD TV and play online games without a hitch.

 Cheap broadband in my area